emanoelvianna/planning-in-ai/README.md

-# puzzle-solve
+# planning-in-ai
-:game_die: this repository contains algorithms to solve puzzle
+:game_die: This repository contains algorithms to Planning in Artificial Intelligence